marykdb/maryk/core/documentation/properties/types/multiType.md

 ## Transport Byte representation
 The multitype is encoded as an embedded object within a length delimited tag/value.
-It then contains 2 tag/value pairs with the first one with `tag=1` being the type index encoded in VarInt and secondly a `tag=2` with the value itself.
+It then contains 1 tag/value pair in which the tag is the type index and the value contains the actual value.

 ## String representation
 TypeID as a `UInt16` encoded to string.